tesskeating/gen_711_final_project/README.md

 This histogram shows the sequence quality of each forward read input.
 It helps determine the minimum sequence quality prior to denoising, which filters the sequences and removes reads that have too much noise.
 In this case, the minimum demultiplexed sequence count is 1208.

-command used: *demux summarize* from
+command used: *demux summarize* from Obtaining, Denoising, and Merging Data

 <br/>